neo-sam/mysysprep/README.md

 1. Enter into the
    [audit mode](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-windows-to-audit-mode-or-oobe)
-2. Open this repository with your './packages`
+2. Open this repository with your '.\pkgs`
 3. Edit `config.ps1`
 4. Execute `setup.cmd`, or `setup-devenv.cmd` for developers.